ASU political science instructor Manny Campos throws himself a birthday party every year, but he gives the gifts.

 “I moved here in 2002 as a student, and I was a musician,” Campos said.
 “I connected with Rod Bridgeman at Sealy Flats.
-One weekend he asked what I was doing for my birthday, and said, ‘Why don’t you just bring your stuff and let’s have a jam session.’”
+One weekend he asked what I was doing for my birthday, and I said I wasn’t doing anything.
+So he said, ‘Why don’t you just bring your stuff and let’s have a jam session.’”

 Each year, the money goes back into the community.

 “We’ve had money go to nonprofits, to new development, to private citizens who have been injured or faced serious illness,” Campos said.
-“We’ve helped an injured ASU athlete, and we’ve diverted some of the funds to the relief efforts in Port Aransas.”
+“We’ve helped an injured ASU athlete, and last year we diverted some of the funds to the relief efforts in Port Aransas.”